Should you learn Japanese or Korean language?

 Korean does not have a tonal system, unlike other East Asian languages.
 This implies that the word’s meaning remains unchanged regardless of your accent.

-This is not the case with Japanese, as the same syllable can change with voice inflections and tonal changes.
-So, speaking Korean is easier than Japanese.
+This is not the case in Japanese, where the same syllable can vary with voice inflections and tonal changes.
+Speaking Korean is easier than speaking Japanese.
 But this is not the only factor.

-In Korean, there are more sounds.
-Except for the /z/ consonant, the Korean sounds are a superset of the sounds in Japanese.
-This signifies when you learn Korean, you will pick up on most Japanese sounds and some new ones.
+There are more sounds in Korean.
+Except for/z/, Korean phonemes are a superset of Japanese phonemes.
+This signifies that when you learn Korean, you will pick up on most Japanese sounds and some new ones.

 Still, distinguishing between such sounds can take time and effort.
 Korean pronunciations can sound very similar to the ear if you do not learn to differentiate between the subtle changes of certain characters.